Mexico's VivaAerobus set to confirm Airbus switch-sources

-PARIS (Reuters) - Mexico's VivaAerobus is set to confirm a roughly $4 billion order for 40 Airbus EAD.PA A320-family jets after rejecting bids from current supplier Boeing (BA.N), industry sources said.
+PARIS Oct 17 (Reuters) - Mexican airline VivaAerobus is set to confirm next week an order worth up to $4 billion for 40 Airbus A320-family jets as it defects from Boeing to Airbus, industry sources said.

-The defection to a new supplier, first reported by Reuters in June, follows a bitterly fought contest as the Mexican low-cost carrier becomes the latest to compare the newest fuel-saving models offered by both planemakers.
+The selection, first reported by Reuters in June, follows a bitterly fought contest between planemakers as the Mexican low-cost carrier becomes the latest to compare updated fuel-saving models designed to enter service in mid-decade .

-The deal is also expected to mark a breakthrough for United Technologies (UTX.N) unit Pratt & Whitney, whose engines compete with GE/Safran (GE.N)(SAF.PA) venture CFM to power A320 jets.
+The deal is also expected to mark a breakthrough for United Technologies unit Pratt & Whitney, whose engines compete with GE/Safran venture CFM to power A320 jets.

-The airline uses a fleet of CFM-powered 737-300s, an earlier generation of Boeing's (BA.N) most-sold passenger plane.
+VivaAerobus uses a fleet of CFM-powered 737-300s, an earlier generation of Boeing's most-sold passenger plane.